Project changes can kill your margin.

 What Hazel does

-Drafts a change order for $4,200 covering the additional framing and materials.
-Includes scope description, pricing breakdown, and client signature line.
-Staged for your review before anything goes to the client.
+Captures the scope change before it becomes an untracked liability.
+Drafts a change order with scope description, pricing breakdown, and client signature line.
+Staged for your review - nothing goes to the client until you approve it.

 3